kuzux/reactstuff/README.md

 # elmstuff
-Playing around with elm, nothing special really.
+Playing around with react, nothing special really.

 Current state: Some sort of todo list / isssue tracker, with no backend or any kind of data persistence.

 ## Running

-Just run `elm-reactor`, it works with it.
-I currently have no idea how to use `elm-build`.
+Just run `npm run start`, it works with it.
+Use `npm run build` to get a production build, but that is very untested.

 ## Testing

-Install elm-test with `npm install -g elm-test`.
-Assuming you have npm, if not, how on earth did you install elm itself?
-Then run `elm-test` which then runs and fails (tests are outdated, as is tradition).
+Run `npm run flow` to check for type errors.
+Run `npm run test` to run the tests but they are ranging from very-outdated to simply nonexistent.